Is there an Oregon State Sex Offender website to access offender information?

 Predatory offender information may be obtained through the public web site.
-Once the sytem has been updated to a classification system, only offenders with a Level 3 classification, with notable exceptions, will be listed
+Once the system has been updated to a classification system, only offenders with a Level 3 classification will be listed.

-Why doesn't the list give me the addresses for all the registered sex offenders?
+Why doesn't the website give me the addresses for all the registered sex offenders?

 Offenders currently under parole, post-prison supervision, probation or under the jurisdiction of a juvenile court fall under the authority of their supervising agency.
 Information on these offenders through the registry is limited by law.
 Questions regarding conditions, restrictions and address information should be directed to the supervising agency.